cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 This boolean flag controls whether footprint and height would be added to the existing data.
 It is assumed to be `true` if omitted.

+#### `"discoverThematicSurface"`

+If this boolean flag is set to `true`, the uploader will attempt to identify untagged surfaces as roof, wall or ground surfaces.
+It is assumed to be `false`.

 ### X building data

 The `"XtoCityDB"` data type should be used to load LoD1 (footprint with height) building data that are not CityGML or CityJSON.